Theriso revolt: Theriso assembly

 Gorges at Theriso.
 The road, which runs along the riverbed at the gorge's base, did not exist at the time of the revolt.

 In February 1905, Venizelos organised an assembly at Theriso with a group of seventeen other Cretan leaders who became the core of his movement.
 At first they were joined by 300 armed Cretans who, although not posing a significant military threat, would prove very difficult to remove, hidden in the Theriso gorge.
 The impact of this act was important: within twenty days, some 7,000 sympathisers had flocked to Theriso.
-Venizelos chose the village of Theriso for its strategic position 14 km from Chania, its naturally defenses at the foothills of the White Mountains, and its easy access to other villages and valleys, around Chania as well as toward Sfakia.
+Venizelos chose the village of Theriso for its strategic position 14 km from Chania, its natural defenses at the foothills of the White Mountains, and its easy access to other villages and valleys around Chania, as well as toward Sfakia.
 The passage toward Theriso was defended by narrow gorges, easy for the insurgents to control.
 Moreover, these gorges concealed numerous grottoes and caverns that served as natural shelters for the insurgents who converged around Theriso.
 The village was already a symbol of resistance before 1905: in 1821, during the Greek War of Independence, several hundred Greeks there had routed an army of 21,000 Ottomans.